RichiH/vcsh/README.md

 a package, yourself.
 If you do end up packaging `vcsh` please let us know so we can give you your own packaging branch in the upstream repository.

+## Talks ##

+Some people found it useful to look at slides and videos explaining how `vcsh` works instead of working through the docs, first.
+They can all be found [on the author's talk page][talks].

 # 30 second howto #